 There’s plenty of shopping to be done in Galle Fort, and an easy place to pick up souvenirs for friends and family back home.
-Stop at Stick No Bills for retro-style posters and postcards, Spa Ceylon for incredible bath, body & home products, Stolen Paradise for surf lifestyle clothing produced locally in Sri Lanka, and Barefoot Gallery for an array of Sri Lankan homeware, hand-woven products and apparel.
+Stop at Stick No Bills for retro-style posters and postcards, Spa Ceylon for incredible bath, body & home products, Stolen Paradise for surf lifestyle clothing produced locally in Sri Lanka (now closed), and Barefoot Gallery for an array of Sri Lankan homeware, hand-woven products and apparel.
 There are also a plethora of gemstone dealers if you’re looking for some jewelry: the iridescent moonstone is the specialty in Sri Lanka.

 5. Get a massage